Phishing vs Spoofing: Difference, Examples, and Safe Checks

 • The safest check is to verify the request through a separate official channel instead of replying, clicking, or calling the number in the message.

-Main idea Trick the victim into an action.
-Make the source look like someone else.
+• Main idea: phishing tricks the victim into an action; spoofing makes the source look like someone or something else.

-Typical goal Steal credentials, payment data, one-time codes, files, or money.
-Impersonate a brand, person, phone number, email sender, domain, or website.
+• Typical goal: phishing aims to steal credentials, payment data, one-time codes, files, or money; spoofing aims to impersonate a brand, person, phone number, email sender, domain, or website.

-Best first action Do not click or enter data.
-Go to the account directly.
-Do not trust the visible sender alone.
-Verify the real domain, number, and request.
+• Best first action: for phishing, do not click or enter data; for spoofing, do not trust the visible identity until you verify the real domain, number, and request.

 That distinction matters because people often ask the wrong question.
 “Is this sender real?” is only one part of the check.
 A message can come from a real but compromised account, and it can still be phishing.
 A caller ID can show a familiar number, and the call can still be a scam.
 Treat the request, link, attachment, payment method, and login page as separate evidence.